adamfowleruk/mljs/planning.md

     - DEFERRED Also allow fixed tabs at start and end (list for each).
 E.g. Settings, Home, etc. for non-workplace dynamic pages - display text, url

 Targets for 1.8 (May 2014) - Theme: Visualisations
- - BUG Widgets: searchbar - When contributing query as term query for structured search, if text blank need to send and-query not term-query("") - else nothing is returned!
+ - DONE BUG Widgets: searchbar - When contributing query as term query for structured search, if text blank need to send and-query not term-query("") - else nothing is returned!
  - BUG Widgets: combined query - test against latest MarkLogic 7 build
+ - DONE BUG Core: version being called multiple times per page (when version endpoint doesn't exist)
+ - IN PROGRESS BUG Docs: Explorer widget not loading document facet data on mljsrest app
+  - DONE Due to subjectIri to docuri hack line 508 of widget-explore.js: Need better way to determine document URI from subjectIri -> should use #uri child property
+  - Need to also cache links between docuri (key) and subject URI, so documentcontext listener can match subject correctly
+ - BUG Widgets: Address Lookup: Google geocoder needs to fail gracefully if google libraries not available (offline mode)
+ - Core: Search Context: Search context chaining
+  - Add one or more child contexts, with a name for the contributed query term setting (E.g. parent contributes "collection:EmploymentStats AND year GT 2008 and year LT 2013")
+  - Ensure each context may have a hidden query term in it (E.g. one child has extra of Year=2010, one child has extra of Year=2011, and so on)
+  - Test this working with search page affecting master search context (and query), highcharts depending upon child search context
+  - DEFERRED detect circular relationships (infinite JavaScript loops)
  - IN PROGRESS Widgets: Search Results
   - IN PROGRESS Improve support for pluggable rendering for areas of result pane:-
    - IN PROGRESS title